Oluwakemi-moyin/Advanced-Business-Insights-Dashboard-Challenge-Report---Power-BI-Version/README.md

 2.1 External Dataset: Sentiment Analysis of User Reviews

-To enhance our insights, we incorporated an external dataset appledataset that includes sentiment analysis of user reviews across apps.
-This qualitative data provided us with:
+To enhance insights, I incorporated an external dataset apple dataset that includes sentiment analysis of user reviews across apps.
+This qualitative data provided me with:

 ● User Satisfaction Assessment: Apps with a higher positive sentiment tend to have better ratings and stronger user engagement.